Discover the $CIRX (Circular Protocol) Listing on XT

-Singapore, June 25, 2024 (GLOBE NEWSWIRE) -- XT, the world’s first socially infused trading platform, is thrilled to announce the listing of CIRX (Circular Protocol) on its platform in the Innovation Zone (DeFi) and the CIRX/USDT trading pair started from 08:00 on 2024-06-22 (UTC).
+SINGAPORE, June 26, 2024 (GLOBE NEWSWIRE) -- XT, the world’s first socially infused trading platform, is thrilled to announce the listing of CIRX (Circular Protocol) on its platform in the Innovation Zone (DeFi) and the CIRX/USDT trading pair started from 08:00 on 2024-06-22 (UTC).

 About CIRX